mdn/content/files/en-us/web/api/mediastreamtrack/kind/index.md

 ### Value

-The possible values are a string with on of the following values:
+The possible values are a string with one of the following values:

 - `"audio"`: the track is an audio track.
 - `"video"`: the track is a video track.